20 Small Home Office Ideas

 Shelf Under the Stairs

-Minimal and Modern
+Minimal & Modern

 Choosing a white desk and chair is a smart strategy if you don't want to add too much visual weight to a room.
 The clean lines of these pieces also make them feel light and airy.

-Tiny but Flexible
+Tiny But Flexible

 Loft on Wheels

 If you still think you can't squeeze an "office" into your space, think again.
-If you have a laptop, consider a C-table for your bedroom.
+Consider a C-table for using your laptop in the bedroom.
 The bottom of the table has a C-shaped frame that tucks underneath the bed, keeping it out of the way.
 Now you don't even have to get out of bed to work.